-Even though doctors can prescribe medications, you can also take care of the feet at home as an additional way of treatment.
-All you need to do is keep your feet clean and dry at all times, especially between the toes where infections, moisture, sweat, and bacteria tend to stack.
+Even though doctors can prescribe medications, we can also take care of the feet at home as an additional way of treatment.
+All we need to do is keep our feet clean and dry at all times, especially between the toes where infections, moisture, sweat, and bacteria tend to stack.

-So, it may help you avoid getting any fungal infections.
-Furthermore, make sure you pick the right size of footwear.
-Emedicine Health claims that proper shoes affect the circulation immensely.
+So, it may help us avoid getting any fungal infections.
+Furthermore, we must make sure to pick the right size of footwear.
+Emedicine Health claims that proper shoes affect circulation immensely.

-If you have trouble picking the right footwear, consider consulting a diabetic doctor who can recommend the right stores for you.
+If we have trouble picking the right footwear, we should consider consulting a diabetic doctor who can recommend the right stores for us.

 Moreover, try taking vitamin D, because Web MD claims that this vitamin protects from nerve pain.
-According to research by the Britain’s University of Sheffield, people with diabetic neuropathy who took vitamin D, had their ore pain reduced.
+According to research by Britain’s University of Sheffield, those with diabetic neuropathy who took vitamin D, had their ore pain reduced.

-Plus, you can get 600-80 (IU) of vitamin D from supplements and food.
+Plus, we can get 600-80 (IU) of vitamin D from supplements and food.

 This condition is very difficult because it can affect the daily activities and the confidence of a person.
 That is why it is important to know and coordinate this condition and evaluate its effects.